api3dao/old-api3-docs/docs/dev/custom-components.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

 There are custom Vue Components located in .vuepress/components.
+Not all custom components are discussed in this doc, only the complex ones.
 See the code comments within each component for execution details.
-These components are copied to node_modules/@vuepress/themeConfig/components or node_modules/@vuepress/plugins when running or building the project locally.

 ## TocHeader.vue